Reducing Ecommerce Bounce Rates using Data Personalization Techniques

 A higher bounce rate indicates that your website was unable to convince the visitor to stay and act on your CTA to buy your product.

-Why do e-commerce websites experience high bounce rates?
+Why do ecommerce websites experience high bounce rates?

-Many reasons can cause a high bounce rate for your e-commerce store.
+Many reasons can cause a high bounce rate for your ecommerce store.
 Some of the common reasons are:

-How does personalizing the e-commerce experience help?
+How does personalizing the ecommerce experience help?

-Enhancing the e-commerce website for individualized interactions and personalized experience for customers plays a great role in reducing bounce rates.
-Personalisation can be achieved in several ways.
+Personalization can be achieved in several ways.
 Dynamically browsing the user’s search history for displaying the contents, media, recommending a product, and more based on their cache demographics.
-To incorporate the personalization techniques in their marketing strategy, e-commerce corporations focus on exclusive factors such as website contents, advanced automation techniques, AI, and analysis techniques.

 Furthermore, a study behind ecommerce personalization by Infosys speaks for itself: